awslabs/kubeflow-manifests/website/content/en/docs/component-guides/katib.md

     kubectl edit configMap katib-config -n kubeflow
     ```

 2. Navigate to the `suggestion` volume settings.
-The settings will look as follows:
+The settings will look similar to the following:
     ```yaml
     suggestion: |-
     {